Teacher of mathematics and further mathematics: mr Mohammed al-akari

 Emotional Wellbeing and Mental Health Lead and Deputy Designated Safeguarding Lead: mr paul spraggs

 Paul completed a degree in Theology at the University of Chichester in 2011 before moving on to pursue a degree in counselling from the University of Essex.

 Paul joined us from our opening in 2017 in a pastoral support role and took on the role of mental health and emotional well-being lead in 2018.
 He is a registered member of the British Association of Counsellors and Psychotherapists and has previously worked in secondary schools across London with Place2Be, a charity that provides counselling services to students in schools across the UK.

-Partnership Teacher of English: DR Camilla Stanger
+Partnership Teaching coordinator and partnership teacher of English: DR Camilla Stanger

-TEACHER OF MATHS: MR GABRIEL STOKER
+TEACHER OF MATHEMATICS and further mathematics: MR GABRIEL STOKER

 Gabriel studied for an undergraduate degree Mathematics at the University of Leeds before going on to complete his Masters in Mathematics at the same institution.
 Before joining LAET, Gabriel studied for his PGCE and taught at a secondary school and sixth form in west London.
 There he went on to be the KS5 lead in a successful Mathematics department.
 Gabriel loves climbing, football, board games and all things nerdy.

 Emil has completed a Cambridge English Language course and a professional cookery Level 3 course at Richmond Upon Thames College.
 Emil has worked in the catering industry for 14 years and is passionate about cooking and running a happy efficient professional kitchen.
 Emil enjoys creating new dishes to be enjoyed by all.

 Teacher of geography and Lead teaching and learning coach: ms deborah syme